-We understand that some of our campers have specific dietary restrictions, and we want to do our best to accommodate them and make sure that these restrictions don't get in the way of their Camp experience.
+We understand that some of our campers have specific dietary restrictions, and we want to do our best to accommodate them and make sure that these restrictions don't disrupt their Camp experience.

-In providing the Camp Deer Run experience to hundreds of campers at any given time, our Kitchen Staff cannot cater to the dietary needs of each individual camper.
+While feeding hundreds of campers at a time, our Kitchen Staff is unable cater to the specific dietary needs of each individual camper.
 To the extent that the camper has a dietary need, it will be the parent's duty to provide what is necessary for the camp session.

 If your camper has medically prescribed dietary restrictions, please bring enough food for your camper to eat for the entire session.
 Please provide dry, microwavable, cold or otherwise easily prepared foods for your camper.
 Your child's counselor will assist them in preparing their meals, so it is best for the provided meals to be simple to prepare.
-We will store any dry goods or cold and frozen foods for your camper, but all food items must be labeled with your child's name.
+We will store any dry goods or cold and frozen foods for your camper.
+All food items must be labeled with your child's name.